201flaviosilva-labs/Documentum/docs/Java/Arrays/EX-Add-Two-Arrays.md

 ---
 title: Ex Add Two Arrays
-description: Some all elements of 2 arrays in one
+description: Add all elements of 2 arrays into one
 tags:
   - Exercise
 ---